klangenf/QuantMeta/README.md

     - "dsDNA_spike": dsDNA standards fraction of total DNA mass
     - "ssDNA": "YES" if ssDNA standards were spiked in, otherwise "NO"
     - "ssDNA_spike": ssDNA standards fraction of total DNA mass
-    - "downsample": percent downsampling (if no downsampling was performed use 100)
+    - "downsample": percent downsampling or subsampling from the read fastq files (if no downsampling was performed use 100)
     - "DNA_conc": concentration of DNA in the DNA extract (ng/µL)
 ```
 "Sample"	"mapping_loc"	"lib_mass"	"mix"	"dsDNA_spike"	"ssDNA"	"ssDNA_spike"	"downsample"	"DNA_conc"